 Hi, I’m Nick Ortiz.
 I’m a board certified disability insurance attorney.
 Today I’m here to talk to you about New York Life Insurance Company and the top reasons why New York Life denies long-term disability claims.
 Please note that these are not presented in any particular order of importance.

-Number two, New York Life may argue that there is insufficient objective medical evidence.
+Number 2: New York Life may argue that there is insufficient objective medical evidence.
 The type of evidence the insurance company is looking for includes: X-rays, MRI’s, CT scans, and the like.

-Number three, New York Life may argue that your medical condition is, “Non-verifiable,” or based primarily on self-reported symptoms.
+Number 3: New York Life may argue that your medical condition is, “Non-verifiable,” or based primarily on self-reported symptoms.

-Number four, your doctors did not return forms or questionnaires, also known as attending physician statements, to the insurance company.
+Number 4: Your doctors did not return forms or questionnaires, also known as attending physician statements, to the insurance company.

-Number five, New York Life may have hired a peer review physician, and that doctor issues a report that does not agree with the reports of your doctors.
+Number 5: New York Life may have hired a peer review physician, and that doctor issues a report that does not agree with the reports of your doctors.

-Number six, New York Life may be arguing that you are exaggerating your symptoms based on the evidence that it sees.
+Number 6: New York Life may be arguing that you are exaggerating your symptoms based on the evidence that it sees.

-Number seven, New York Life may hire a private investigator to conduct covert video surveillance, and the footage from that surveillance is inconsistent with your limitations.
+Number 7: New York Life may hire a private investigator to conduct covert video surveillance, and the footage from that surveillance is inconsistent with your limitations.

-Number eight, you better believe that New York Life is following your social media presence.
+Number 8: You better believe that New York Life is following your social media presence.
 For example, they may be tracking you on Facebook, Twitter, Instagram, LinkedIn, and the like, and they’re going to argue that your postings show that your limitations aren’t as severe as you’re alleging.

-Number nine, missed deadlines.
+Number 9: Missed deadlines.
 You have certain time limits to file things like your initial application, your proof of loss, and your appeal, and if you do not file those within the required time limits then you may be denied benefits.

-Number 15, you are not working due to your own choice and not due to your medical impairment.
+Number 15: You are not working due to your own choice and not due to your medical impairment.
+And finally…

 If you’ve been denied due to one or a combination of these reasons, then we encourage you to give our office a call.
 We have experience in handling all of these reasons why insurance companies like New York Life denies claims.
 You can call our office at 850-898-9904 for a free phone consultation.